sharingapples/react-native-transition/README.md

 with the transition.
 The function is called with the **uniqueId** returned by `show` method.

+Any other props passed to the `Transition` component is passed as `config` parameter to the `animation` function.
+If you are using a `Animated.timing` animation, you could pass `duration` or `easing` props and so on.

 ### Custom Transitions
 The transition library comes with stock transitions which are limited, but can be easily extended by creating your own custom transitions.
 However, you must